-Floods have been a part of the District's historical past and will continue to be so in the future.
+The threat of flooding has been a part of the District's historical past and will continue to be so in the future.
 During winter months, long periods of precipitation and the timing of that precipitation are critical in determining the threat of flood, and these characteristics further dictate the potential for widespread structural and property damages.
-Predominantly, the effects of flooding are generally confined to areas near the waterways of the County.
+Predominantly, the effects of flooding are generally confined to areas near the waterways of the County and RD 369.
 As waterways grow in size from local drainages, so grows the threat of flood and dimensions of the threat.
 This threatens structures in the floodplain.
 Structures can also be damaged from trees falling as a result of water-saturated soils.
 Electrical power outages happen, and the interruption of power causes major problems.
 Roads can be damaged and closed, causing safety and evacuation issues.
 People may be swept away in floodwaters, causing injuries or deaths.